sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ## 1. Using the Julia REPL inside VS Code

-We can start by opening a Julia REPL that already has our active environment by opening the VS Code command palette and selecting *Julia: Start REPL*.
-We can also do this directly by using the <kbd>alt</kbd> + <kbd>j</kbd> + <kbd>o</kbd> (*julia open*) key combination.
+We can open a Julia REPL that already has our active environment by opening the VS Code command palette and selecting *Julia: Start REPL*.
+We can also do this directly by using the <kbd>alt</kbd> + <kbd>j</kbd> + <kbd>o</kbd> (*Julia open*) key combination.
 We can confirm that we're using our current environment by entering into `pkg` using the right bracket <kbd>]</kbd>; our environment will display on the REPL prompt.
 This method knows which Julia environment to use by looking at the `Project.toml` & `Manifest.toml` files inside our current folder.
 If it finds none, it will default to the global Julia environment.

 We can directly run a script in the current environment REPL by using the <kbd>ctrl</kbd> + <kbd>F5</kbd> key combination.
-To clear our REPL we simply use the <kbd>ctrl</kbd> + <kbd>l</kbd> key combination.
-We can also directly input commands into the environment REPL and they will run.
+To clear our REPL, we use the <kbd>ctrl</kbd> + <kbd>l</kbd> key combination.
+We can also directly input commands into the environment REPL, and they will run.

-If we would like to run a single code selection, we can select the code we'd like to run, and use the <kbd>ctrl</kbd> + <kbd>shift</kbd> key combination.
+If we would like to run a single code selection, we can select the code we'd like to run and use the <kbd>ctrl</kbd> + <kbd>shift</kbd> key combination.
 This is very useful since we don't have to run the entire script, as previously defined variables will not get deleted upon execution.

 We can also run a Julia script directly from our Windows terminal inside VS Code.
-The catch here is that we will need to specify an additional `--project` parameter in order for the correct environment REPL to execute our script.
+The catch is that we will need to specify an additional `--project` parameter for the correct environment REPL to execute our script.
 Otherwise, the script will be executed by the global Julia environment:

 ##### **Code**
 ```PowerShell